keithmburu/courses/notes/compling-primer/logistic_regression.md

 \end{bmatrix}
 \end{align}
 $$
-where $\mathbf{i},\mathbf{j},\mathbf{k}$ are the unit vectors -- vectors of length 1 -- for the $x,y,x$ axes, respectively.
+where $\mathbf{i},\mathbf{j},\mathbf{k}$ are the unit vectors -- vectors of length 1 -- for the $x,y,z$ axes, respectively.
 Remember that when adding directional vectors, the resulting direction is a combination of the individual directions and magnitudes.
 In this case, the unit vectors $\mathbf{i,j,k}$ point along only a single dimension.
-The partial derivatives are just scalar values -- numbers -- and inded they are scaling the unit vectors (what I somewhat abusively called "weighting" earlier).
+The partial derivatives are just scalar values -- numbers -- and indeed they are scaling the unit vectors (what I somewhat abusively called "weighting" earlier).
 Through simple vector arithmetic, we recover the original gradient, this time represented as a column vector instead of a row vector.

 The magnitude or **Euclidean norm** (also called the Euclidean distance, 2-norm,  or $\ell ^2$ norm) of this gradient $|\nabla f|$ is the rate of change of this direction on the surface.
 The gradient is just a vector, and like any other vector, it points in some direction.
 Since the length of each element in the gradient is just the distance from the origin to where it ends (its terminal point), we can just use a multi-variable generalization of the the distance formula for lines (itself just an application of the Pythagorean theorem, $(\Delta x)^2 + (\Delta y)^2 = c^2$), as with any other vector, to find its distance.
-It's easy to visualize this in two dimensions since the the line segment described by any two points is the hypoteneuse of a triangle with its opposite and adjacent sides the line segments of moving along only the $x$ and $y$ dimensions, respectively.
+It's easy to visualize this in two dimensions since the the line segment described by any two points is the hypotenuse of a triangle with its opposite and adjacent sides the line segments of moving along only the $x$ and $y$ dimensions, respectively.
 Likewise, in three dimensions we have three line segments (or vectors emanating from the origin, in this case) to consider, so we just add another parameter.
 For two parameters, for example, the magnitude of the gradient is
 $$
 |\nabla f(x,y)|= \sqrt{\left(\frac{\partial f}{\partial x}\right)^2+\left(\frac{\partial f}{\partial y}\right)^2}.
 $$